sigmacomputing/homebrew-tap/README.md

 # homebrew-tap

-Home for all sigma homebrew releases.
+Home for all Sigma homebrew releases.

 ## sigcli